dhyaneswaran-thilagar/AI-CIA/README.md

     };
 ## CIA-2: Min-Max and Alpha Beta Pruning

 The CIA-2 file consists of Min-Max and alpha-beta pruning code in C++.
-The follwoing example is used to run the code:
+The following example is used to run the code:

 ![graph-i-used](https://github.com/user-attachments/assets/c84db68c-bdfd-4f39-bcf0-c266ecd2d48c)